isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-refinish-a-deck/index.md

 layout: post
 ---
 If your deck is faded or bleached; then, refinishing is urgently required to restore its initial beauty.
-*On how to refinish a deck - select the material and tools required, pre-clean the surface, strip old paint, sand, wash, repair, and fill damaged sections before carrying out final polishing.�*
+*On how to refinish a deck - select the material and tools required, pre-clean the surface, strip old paint, sand, wash, repair, and fill damaged sections before carrying out final polishing.*
 *Besides, you need to select and prepare deck stain, re-stain the deck, select and prepare the finish paint, and apply the finish paint (using a paintbrush or a roller).
-For quality deck finish, you may consider sealing the final paint coat with Thompsons sealer.�*
+For quality deck finish, you may consider sealing the final paint coat with Thompsons sealer.*
 ##
 ## How to Refinisha Deck
 *Remember; when painting, its advisable to wear protective gear and adhere to precautions highlighted in this article for your safety purpose. *